sauuyer/ifcb-parsing-processing/README.md

-#### OOI IFCB Dashboard Organization
+#### OOI IFCB Dashboard background/context

-- 1 dashboard for all OOI IFCB data
+- 1 dashboard is used to provide all OOI IFCB data
 - Each dataset in the public-facing dashboard represents 1 array (currently there will be 1 total dataset representing Pioneer MAB, this will contain moored, discrete, and underway data from all OOI IFCBs that operate at the Pioneer MAB site)

 #### filters and tags